awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

      --unit None --value 20 --dimensions MyOptionalMetricDimensionName=MyOptionalMetricDimensionValue
    ```

 After your application is emitting the desired metric, the data is sent to CloudWatch\.
 The metric is visible in the CloudWatch console\.
 You can access it by logging into the AWS Management Console and navigating to the CloudWatch page\.
 Then, view the metric by navigating to the metrics page or by searching for it using the search box\.
-For information about viewing metrics, see [View Available Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html) in the *Amazon CloudWatch User Guide*\.
+For information about viewing metrics, see [View available metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html) in the *Amazon CloudWatch User Guide*\.

-### Step 2: Create a Target Tracking Scaling Policy<a name="create-sqs-policies-cli"></a>
+### Step 2: Create a target tracking scaling policy<a name="create-sqs-policies-cli"></a>

 After publishing your custom metric, create a target tracking scaling policy with a customized metric specification\.